 Ethan’s stomach turned.

-“And if you’re tired,” Vanessa said, her voice softening into something uglier, “the floor is perfectly fine for people like you.”
+“And if you’re tired,” Vanessa said, her voice turning softer in the ugliest way, “the floor is perfectly fine for people like you.”

 Silence.